This post is about all the great things you can do in New York City in the Winter, updated for 2023.

 Winter in New York City requires a warm winter jacket or coat.

-Bring along some gloves a scarf and a hat, unless your coat is hooded.
+Bring along some gloves, a scarf, and a hat, unless your coat has a hood.
 Some days in January or February can be blustery or windy.

 Some items to bring warm slacks or heavy jeans; for women, skirts are fine if you are willing to wear some very warm leggings or tights.